 - Multiply the % of the payment period or period of enrollment completed (or 100% once the student completes > 60%) X the federal aid that was disbursed and could have been disbursed.
-This is the earned amount. - Subtract the earned amount from the aid disbursed as of the date of the institution's determination that the student withdrew. - TMU uses the standard term based program as the payment period. - 1.
+This is the earned amount. - Subtract the earned amount from the aid disbursed as of the date of the institution's determination that the student withdrew. - TMU uses the standard term-based program as the payment period. - 1.
 Calendar days completed less scheduled breaks of 5 consecutive days or more. - 2.
-Calendar days in the period scheduled, less scheduled breaks of 5 consecutive days or more.
+Calendar days in the period scheduled, less scheduled breaks of 5 consecutive days or more. - TMU returns the lesser of: - Amount disbursed minus amount earned; - 2.
+Institutional charges times the percentage not earned. - Student Responsibility: - Total amount of unearned Title IV aid - Amount institution is required to return - = Amount for which the student is responsible.